Explore How to Prophesy

 Proper Order When Prophesying

-Paul recommends, "Let two or three prophets speak, and let the others judge [whether the prophecy is inspired of God]" (1 Corinthians 14:29).
-The two or three prophets could be prophesying to the group or to individuals within the group.
+Paul recommends, "Let two or three prophets speak, and let the others judge" (1 Corinthians 14:29).
+The two or three prophets could be prophesying to the group or to certain individuals within the group.

 Why two or three?
-Paul isn't saying there cannot be more than three prophesying, depending on the leading of the Holy Spirit, but after three prophecies, what God wanted said has most likely been said, and the messages can become repetitive.
+Paul isn't expressing a limit, saying there cannot be more than three prophesying, depending on the leading of the Holy Spirit.
+However, after three prophecies, what God wanted said has most likely been said, and the messages can become repetitive.

-Also, limiting to three prophecies permits other believers the opportunity to share their gifts for the edification of the Church.
+Also, limiting to three prophecies permits other believers the opportunity to respond to the Spirit's promptings to share other gifts of the Spirit for the edification of the Church.

 If Anything Is Revealed

-Paul says, "If anything is REVEALED to another who sits by, let the first keep silent (1 Corinthians 14:30, emphasis added).
+Paul says, "If anything is REVEALED to another who sits by, let the first keep silent.
+For you can all prophesy one by one, that all may learn and all may be encouraged (1 Corinthians 14:30, 31, emphasis added).

-His use of the word REVEALED indicates this verse hasn't to do with prophecy.
-Paul is referring to the manifestation of one of the REVELATION gifts: word of knowledge, word of wisdom, or discernment of spirits.
+The use of the word REVEALED indicates this verse hasn't to do with prophesying.
+Paul is likely referring to the manifestation of one of the REVELATION gifts: word of knowledge, word of wisdom, or discernment of spirits.

 You may hear someone say, "I had that same prophetic word."
-No!
-Prophecy is spoken phrase-by-phrase as it's inspired by the Holy Spirit, so they could not have known what the message was unless they had first spoken it.
+No, that's not possible!
+Prophecy is spoken phrase-by-phrase as it's inspired by the Holy Spirit, so they could not have known what the prophetic message was unless they had first spoken it.

-If someone had received something, it was likely REVELATION from God that was meant for them, and they should keep silent to avoid confusing others.
+Very likely they had received a word of REVELATION from God that the prophecy was meant for them, and they should keep silent to avoid confusing others.

 You Are Always in Control